We’ve rounded up the top 20 marketing metrics that can fuel your business, so you don’t have to. Get the scoop inside this guide—you’re welcome 🫶

 #6 Engagement rate

-It is your golden metric for organic growth.
+It is your golden engagement metric for organic growth.
 It shows how much your audience connects with your content through likes, comments, shares, and saves.
 Focusing on creating content that sparks conversations and resonates emotionally tends to drive higher engagement.

 When you see a spike in likes or thoughtful comments, it's a good sign that you're hitting the mark with your audience.
 This is how you calculate it: